RayKim3103/RayKim3103.github.io/papers/Simultaneous Multithreading - Maximizing On-Chip Parallelism (1995).md

         2. 4 load/store units and 8 threads, sharing a single cache-load/store combination among each set of 2 threads.

 **Simulation Result**

+  Tests A, B, and C:

+    The number of functional units (FUs) effectively set to unlimited in each test.
+      i.e. All types of functional units are made available for each issue slot.

+    The number of "register sets" and the "total issue bandwidth" are kept constant across all experiments.
+      i.e. In Test C, both a 4-thread, 8-issue SM processor and a 4-processor MP with 2 issues per processor
+           have 4 register sets and can issue up to 8 instructions per cycle.

+    Since these models have a high functional unit-to-thread-to-issue bandwidth ratio, both configurations utilize most of the issue bandwidth.

+    However, Simultaneous Multithreading (SM) achieves this more effectively.
+(Less Resources)

+  Test D:

+    Test A is repeated, but the SM processor is restricted to a more realistic configuration.
+    -> A 10-functional-unit configuration, as used in other experiments in the paper, is adopted.

+    Even in this setup, SM outperforms MP by nearly the same margin as in Test A.
+    The SM configuration uses 22 fewer functional units than MP while also requiring fewer forwarding connections.